matter-labs-archive/research/zkSNARKs/zkSNARKgovernedPlasma/zkSNARKs governed Plasma by Matter Inc, informal spec.md

 - Is this the only way to revert the chain tip?
 	- No, there are others.
 For example, one can remove blocks one by one, but in this case an operator can make a lot of unavailable blocks before the reversion process starts and revert will be long and gas expensive.
 	- In principle one can make some protocol for users to vote (using proofs for availability for some random `account` in a state) what is the latest `state` known for evertone.

+### Notices

+This construction may not be final and I'll continue to work on it for better UX and guarantees.
+Everyone is welcome to find the weak spots and errors in this construction so at the end of the day it can become correct and final!

+Special thanks to [josojo](https://ethresear.ch/u/josojo) for an inspiration!

 ### Authors